NU-CS-Software-Studio-Spring-25/project-subscription-tracker/README.md

 MVP: An app that provides users a service to view and manage their online subscriptions.

-Team Members:

-Abdulrahman Alrasheed

-Mukhtar Handulle

-Jacob Liang

-Sofian Rahhali
+Team Members: Abdulrahman Alrasheed, Mukhtar Handulle, Jacob Liang, Sofian Rahhali